oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The date and time the instance is expected to be stopped and restarted, in the format defined by <a href='https://tools.ietf.org/html/rfc3339'>RFC3339</a>.
-If the instance hasn&#x27;t been rebooted after this date, Oracle reboots the instance within 24 hours of the time and date that maintenance is due.
-Regardless of how the instance is stopped, this flag is reset to empty as soon as the instance reaches Stopped state.</div>
+                                            <div>For a VM instance, resets the scheduled time that the instance will be reboot migrated for infrastructure maintenance, in the format defined by <a href='https://tools.ietf.org/html/rfc3339'>RFC3339</a>.
+If the instance hasn&#x27;t been rebooted after this date, Oracle reboots the instance within 24 hours of the time and date that maintenance is due.</div>
+                                            <div>To get the maximum possible date that a maintenance reboot can be extended, use <a href='https://docs.cloud.oracle.com/en- us/iaas/api/#/en/iaas/latest/InstanceMaintenanceReboot/GetInstanceMaintenanceReboot'>GetInstanceMaintenanceReboot</a>.</div>
+                                            <div>Regardless of how the instance is stopped, this flag is reset to empty as soon as the instance reaches the Stopped state.</div>
+                                            <div>To reboot migrate a bare metal instance, use the <a href='https://docs.cloud.oracle.com/en- us/iaas/api/#/en/iaas/latest/Instance/InstanceAction'>InstanceAction</a> operation.</div>
+                                            <div>For more information, see <a href='https://docs.cloud.oracle.com/iaas/Content/Compute/References/infrastructure-maintenance.htm'>Infrastructure Maintenance</a>.</div>
                                             <div>Example: `2018-05-25T21:10:29.600Z`</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>